genyrosk/TizenAccelerometerApp/README.md

 3. `app_create()` is invoked and a UI is created with `create_base_gui(ad)` where `ad` is the pointer to the **_app_data_** object, defined as a `struct` in `basicui.h`.
 4. `/src/sensors.c` contains all functions related to the sensors initialization and callback functions.
 5. The **_app_data_** pointer is passed around multiple functions and ultimately is used to save the collected data in a file, after which the data array variable is reset.
-6. `tizen-manifest.xml` is to be used to get priveleges, e.g. for writing and storing files in the device.
+6. `tizen-manifest.xml` is to be used to get **priveleges**, e.g. for writing and storing files in the device.

 ### Sensors Initializers